spergmoment/law-enforcer/README.md

 # law-enforcer
-## NOTE: This repository is using an experimental concept of separate command files.
+## NOTE: This branch is using an experimental concept of separate command files.
 The repository for my currently WIP bot, Law Enforcer.

 Server: [invite](https://discord.gg/PVTBgK6)